exonum/exonum-doc/src/advanced/service-interaction.md

 - [Hooks](../architecture/services.md#hooks) executing before and
   after transactions are authorized by a special *blockchain* authority

-Information about call auth has a forward-compatible uniform representation (cf. addresses in Ethereum).
+Information about call auth has a forward-compatible uniform representation – **caller address** (cf. addresses in Ethereum).
 Services may use this representation to compare or index callers without the necessity to care about all possible kinds of authorization supported by the framework.